Kenneth Arnold UFO sighting: Arnold talks of possible non-earthly origins

 In April 1949, in a skeptical article in the Saturday Evening Post titled "What You Can Believe About Flying Saucers", Arnold was likewise quoted:

-"Since my first observations and report of the so-called 'flying disks' I have spent a great deal of money and time thoroughly investigating the subject...
-There is no doubt in my mind but what these objects are aircraft of a strange design, and material that is unknown to the civilization of this earth."

 In 1950, broadcaster Edward R. Murrow interviewed Arnold, who stated that since June 1947 he had had three additional sightings of nine spacecraft.

 Publicity and origins of term "flying saucer"

 Arnold's account was first featured in a few late newspaper editions on June 25, appeared in numerous U.S. and Canadian papers (and some foreign newspapers) on June 26 and thereafter, often on the front page.
 Without exception, according to Bloecher, the Arnold story was initially related with a serious, even-handed tone.
 The first reporters to interview Arnold were Nolan Skiff and Bill Bequette of the East Oregonian in Pendleton, Oregon on June 25, and the first story on the Arnold sighting, written by Bequette, appeared in the newspaper the same day.